 The Olympics used to take place once every four years but in 1994 the addition of the Winter Olympics (otherwise known as the Winter Games) ensures that there is now an Olympics being held once every two years.
 The Summer Games are more popular amongst the general population since they include more traditional sports and the events take place during the summer when many people have more free time to watch and wager.

-The upcoming Summer Games will be held in August of the year 2020 in the city of Tokyo while the next Winter Games will be held in Beijing, China in the year 2022.
 From start to finish, the Olympic Games usually take about two weeks to complete with many different events happening every single day.

 You do not need to wager on an event before the entire Olympics begin, you just need to make your wagers before each individual event begins.
 You will not be able to make any wagers on an event after it begins unless you are wagering from an internet sportsbook that supports live betting.